Bishop Dawn R. Brown

-As a visionary, Bishop Brown organized the 1st Ruwach United Fellowship International Women’s Conference held in both Cape Town and Atlantis, South Africa in September 2012.
-Since then, she has returned to South Africa in February 2016 and January 2014 as well as Bangalore, India in October 2015.
-In addition to preaching, Bishop Brown also organized and engaged the delegates in missions work in both South Africa and Bangalore, India.
+As a visionary, Bishop Brown organized the 1st Ruwach United Fellowship International Conference held in both Cape Town and Atlantis, South Africa in September 2012.
+Since then, she has continued missions in South Africa as well as Bangalore, India in October 2015.
 On a national level, Bishop Brown successfully organized the Cathedral Junior Missionaries missions’ trip to support and reside with the Lakota of the Cheyenne River Sioux Tribe in Ziebach County, South Dakota in June 2014.
-In October 2015, Bishop Brown was called to begin a prison ministry in Benner Township, PA, an all-male prison.
+In October 2015, Bishop Brown was called to begin a prison ministry at SCI Benner in Benner Township, PA, an all-male prison.

 Elder Patty Jones-Thompson

-2005, Elder Patty was called to the preaching ministry and received her license to preach in March 2006 and was ordained in April 2015.
+In 2005, Elder Patty was called to the preaching ministry and received her license to preach in March 2006 and was ordained in April 2015.
+In December 2018, Elder Patty was consecrated as the Assistant Pastor of Cathedral of Holiness Missionary Baptist Church.
 Currently, Elder Patty serves the Lord in the following ministries: Ministerial Staff, Church Clerk, Armor Bearer, Women of Grace and Anniversary Committee.
 Recently, she was called to serve as Assistant Pastor – Elect.
 Elder Patty is also the Executive Director for the Cathedral Community Development Corporation, the faith-based non-profit extension of the church.

 Elder Patty, a native of Harrisburg, PA, has always had a passion for servanthood.
 With a career in public service, Elder Patty has a span of over 25 years of experience in non-profit administration, direct social work, social justice advocacy, and law pertaining to non-profits.
 She serves as a consultant for those seeking to start non-profit organizations by completing formation documents as well as strategic planning.
 Elder Patty also has experience as an adjunct professor and outpatient therapist.
 Currently, Elder Patty works in the child welfare system serving the needs of those in foster care.